GIS-Halmstad/audioguide/README.md

   // Other settings
-  "showDemoMessage": false, // If true, a basic info will be shown on app launch saying that this is a demo app "analytics": {
+  "showDemoMessage": false, // If true, a basic info will be shown on app launch saying that this is a demo app "availableLanguages": ["sv", "en", "de", "dk"], // A list of available languages for the user "fallbackLanguage": "sv", // The fallback language if the user's language is not supported "analytics": {
     "type": "plausible", // Analytics service.
 Currently only "plausible" is implemented.
     "domain": "audioguide.example.com", // Site identifier.
 Refer to Plausible's docs for more info.